Orbicularis Oculi: Muscle Function, Definition, Location And Anatomy

 Orbicularis Oculi

-The orbicularis oculi is not only responsible for actively closing the eyes, but also for much of the facial expression made around the eyes.
-The muscle can be divided into three types: orbital, preseptal and pretarsal (Source).
+The orbicularis oculi is not only responsible for actively closing the eyes, but also for much of the facial expression made around the eyes — squinting, wincing, and the wrinkling that produces “crow’s feet” at the outer corners.
+Anatomists divide the muscle into three distinct parts: the orbital part (the outer ring overlying the bony orbital rim), the palpebral part within the eyelids (further subdivided into preseptal and pretarsal portions), and the deep lacrimal part, also known as Horner’s muscle (Source).

 Orbicularis Oculi Structure And Anatomy

-The orbital portion of the muscle has a reddish color and forms a complete ellipse, overlying the orbital rim and the cheek.
-This is thickest part of the muscle and is mainly responsible for forceful eyelid closure.
+The orbital portion of the muscle has a reddish color and forms a complete ellipse overlying the orbital rim and the cheek.
+It originates from the medial palpebral ligament, the nasal part of the frontal bone, and the frontal process of the maxilla, and its fibers loop laterally around the eye without interruption.
+This is the thickest part of the muscle and is mainly responsible for the forceful, voluntary eyelid closure you use when squinting into bright sunlight or screwing the eyes tightly shut.

 front and side view of muscle